ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 that convey Evidence or Attestation Results are responsible for detailing what kinds of information are disclosed, and to whom they are exposed.

-As Evidence might contain sensitive information, Attesters are responsible for only sending such Evidence to trusted Verifiers.
+As Evidence might contain sensitive or confidential information, Attesters are responsible for only sending such Evidence to trusted Verifiers.
 Some Attesters might want a stronger level of assurance of